webix-hub/docs/data/desktop/binding_details.md

 Look to [CollectionBind API](api/collectionbind_defaultdata_config.md) for more details.

-##Cursor Concept for Bound DataCollections
+##Cursor Concept for Bound Collections

 Cursor concept is used to control focus within the application with bound and synced data-management components.
 Its position is the **ID of the active data item.**